stelega/Object-Oriented-Programming-2018/README.md

 # Object-Oriented-Programming-2018
-Fundamental concepts of Object-Oriented Programming exercises from my third semester of Applied Computer Scienceat the AGH University of Science and Technology.
+Fundamental concepts of Object-Oriented Programming exercises from my third semester of Applied Computer Science at the AGH University of Science and Technology.